10 Canadian Castles Worth Exploring

 Craigdarroch Castle, Victoria

-Built as the home of the richest man in 19th century British Columbia, Craigdarroch Castle contains the type of oddities you might expect from an eccentric coal baron: a boxed-frame wreath made of human hair, an early 18th century Kindle-like contraption that allows for hands-free reading, as well as 39 rooms, 17 fireplaces, four floors containing stained glass windows and expensive Victorian-era furnishings.
+Built as the home of the richest man in 19th century British Columbia, Craigdarroch Castle contains the type of oddities you might expect from an eccentric coal baron: a boxed-frame wreath made of human hair, an early 18th century Kindle-like contraption that allows for hands-free reading, as well as 39 rooms, 17 fireplaces, and four floors packed with stained glass windows and expensive Victorian-era furnishings.

-Check out more of Canada’s most haunted places.
+Check out Canada’s most haunted places—if you dare.

 Banff Springs Hotel, Banff, Alberta

-The Fairmont Banff Springs Hotel that visitors see today isn’t the same one originally built by the Canadian Pacific Railway in 1888: that one had a wooden structure and burned down 1926, during hotel renovations and additions.
+The Fairmont Banff Springs Hotel that visitors see today isn’t the same one originally built by the Canadian Pacific Railway in 1888: that one was a wooden structure and burned down 1926 during hotel renovations and additions.
 The expanded version of the hotel, influenced largely by Scottish baronial architecture, was completed and reopened in 1928.

 Nicknamed the “Castle in the Rockies,” the hotel has a whopping 757 guest rooms, stands at an altitude of 1,414 metres and has a footprint of 720,000 square metres.
 Located in front of Mount Rundle, the imposing structure provides guests with unbeatable views of the Canadian Rockies and unforgettable outdoor activities, like snowshoeing and tours of ice canyons.